-- We will engage the pupils in assessment activities to establish their development needs, for example 'Draw and Write' activities. - We will encourage pupils to ask questions as they arise by providing anonymous question boxes.
-We will ask pupils to reflect on their learning. - We will consult pupils (e.g., through pupil voice questionnaires) about their perception of the strengths of our Relationships Education provision and the areas to be further developed.
+- We will engage the pupils in assessment activities to establish their development needs, for example 'Draw and Write' activities. - We will encourage pupils to ask questions as they arise by providing anonymous question boxes. - We will ask pupils to reflect on their learning. - We will consult pupils (e.g. through School Council) about their perception of the strengths of our Relationships Education provision and the areas to be further developed.